Thematic Voting Policies

 Choose a thematic policy that reflects your goals and values.

-Many institutional investors face diverse priorities and regulations, making proxy voting policy development resource intensive.
-Glass Lewis' Thematic Proxy Voting Policies provide tailored guidelines to streamline policy management and support distinct governance objectives.
+Many institutional investors face diverse priorities and regulations, making proxy voting policy development time and resource intensive.
+Thematic Proxy Voting Policies provide tailored guidelines to streamline policy management and support distinct governance objectives.

 Policy Options